jjjustin0717/Winter-Palace-lab2-variant2/README.md

 Date: 2022/06/13

 1.Fix some problems.
-2.Add Type Hints in API test.
+2.Add Type Hints in Immutable test.

 ---